CortexFoundation/tech-doc/model-writing-tutorial.md

 **Why should I upload my model to Cortex?**

 You will get paid a small amount in CTXC each time your model is called in a smart contract.
-This award comes from part of miner's award and its aim is to incentivize ML developers to upload their models to the blockchain for the world to use.
+This award comes from part of the miner's reward and its aim is to incentivize machine learning developers to upload their models to the blockchain for the world to use.

-A few vocabulary essential for the rest of the tutorial:
+A few essential vocabulary for the rest of the tutorial:

 **CVM**: